AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/customer-journey-analytics.md

 1. Select all rows in the table, right-click, and from the context menu select Breakdown > Dimension > Event Types.

+Your Store Visits reportis complete.
 You now have a report showing users being in and out of the vicinity of your store locations (as you defined these locations in the [Places](places.md) lesson).

 ![CJA Project 23](assets/cja-projects-23.png)